Tag Archives: Amy Poehler

 Directed by and starring Amy Poehler; Wine Country is a new comedy centred around a 50th birthday celebration in Napa; a perfect situation for tensions from the past to boil over among a group of longtime girlfriends.

-Wine Country looks so far like a less outrageous but still hopefully quite funny version of Girls Trip (2017).
-I say Bring on the female bonding!
+Wine Country looks, so far, like a less outrageous but still hopefully quite funny version of Girls Trip (2017).
+I say, bring on the female bonding!

 Cherry Jones, Paula Pell, Sunita Mani, Ana Gasteyer and Greg Poehler also star.